sbabic/swupdate/doc/source/handlers.rst

         - local: the script runs in own (isolated) Lua state that is created for the script.
-          The script has access only to function defined inside the script or functions provided by external libraries, like the internal swupdate library called via "require(swupdate)".
+          The script has access only to function defined inside the script or functions provided by external libraries, like the internal SWUpdate library called via "require(swupdate)".
         - global: SWUpdate create a Lua state at the beginning of an Update and this is valid until the update is terminated.
 In this case, the script has access to any function